 In order to compare AQuery to Pandas, we pick a subset of operations that Pandas uses to track the library's historical performance evolution [the pandas development team(2011 (accessed November 18, 2015))].
-The chosen subset represents common tasks in data science, for example: subsetting, grouping, summarizing, and merging data, amongst others.
+While many of these are great to track and tune the library's historical development, they are not of immediate interest in a system comparison to AQuery.
+Given this, we pick a subset of operations that represent common tasks in data science, for example: subsetting, grouping, summarizing, and merging data, amongst others.

-Figure 8 shows the performance results in terms of average response time.
+Figure 8 shows the performance results relative to AQuery's own execution time.
 The experiments are repeated along various baseline data sizes: 100K elements (as used in Panda's benchmarking), 1M, and 10M elements.
 For each of the data sizes, we randomly generate the data 5 times, on each data set we measure the average execution time for each query over 5 repeated evaluations.
-The results presented here represent an average of these times.
+The results presented here represent an average of the Pandas to AQuery execution time ratio across each data size.
 Table 2 provides brief descriptions of each query.